filipakkad/react-shiny-template/README.md

 # FAQ

-## How does `Shiny` REST API approach differ from [`Plumber`](https://www.rplumber.io/)?
+## Why `Shiny` HTTP API approach?
+What about [`Plumber`](https://www.rplumber.io/)?

-1. Plumber doesn’t offer WebSocket connection out of the box as `Shiny` does.
+1. Plumber doesn’t offer WebSocket connection out of the box yet as `Shiny` does.
 In other words, with Plumber only the client is initiating a communication - by making a request - whereas Shiny allows for bidirectional initialization.
 Having that the developer can trigger things to happen from the server-side, e.g. send a notification/message to the browser.

 2. As the UI is a static web page **it can be part of the `Shiny` project**.
 Therefore the developer does not have to bother with separate servers/deployments for backend and frontend. **Deployment process to RStudio Connect will then be the same as for the standard `Shiny` app**.
+It could be particularly useful for the `Shiny` developers that want to keep their workflow.

-3. The session is still managed by Shiny (all the REST URLs contain a session token, so assuming that session token is secret the REST URLs might be considered as session-scoped). `React` app contains all `Shiny` dependencies (through [`{{ headContent() }}`](https://shiny.rstudio.com/articles/templates.html) used in [`htmlTemplate()`](https://shiny.rstudio.com/reference/shiny/latest/htmlTemplate.html) function), so when the session is over you can notice the characteristic grey page and notification about reloading the session.
+3. The session is still managed by `Shiny` (all the HTTP URLs contain a session token, so assuming that session token is secret the HTTP URLs might be considered as session-scoped). `React` app contains all `Shiny` dependencies (through [`{{ headContent() }}`](https://shiny.rstudio.com/articles/templates.html) used in [`htmlTemplate()`](https://shiny.rstudio.com/reference/shiny/latest/htmlTemplate.html) function), so when the session is over you can notice the characteristic grey page and notification about reloading the session.

+4. With this approach you can still benefit from `Shiny` reactivity when developing your backend.

+At the end of a day - everything depends on the case

 # Conclusions